We dont have mountains and most of our roads have no excuse to curve, but Florida still has scenery worth viewing through your windshield.

 One of the most beautiful stretches of road anywhere in Florida is north of Daytona Beach in an area rich with parks and historic sites and overlaps with the stretch of A1A identified above.

-The Ormond Scenic Loop is 30-plus miles and takes you through beautiful forests, along waterways and creeks full of native birds and along the Atlantic Ocean, with spectacular beach and dune views.
+The Ormond Scenic Loop is 30-plus miles and takes you through beautiful forests, along waterways and creeks alive with native birds, and along the Atlantic Ocean, with spectacular beach and dune views.
 There are historic sites, hiking trails, parks, beaches and unspoiled scenery the whole way.

 Scenic drives in Ocala National Forest

-Within Ocala National Forest is a network of logging roads that take you deep into the lonely woods.
+But not far away, within Ocala National Forest, is a network of logging roads that take you deep into the lonely woods.
 You can drive hundreds of miles of unpaved access roads that criss-cross the forest.

 SCENIC DRIVES IN FLORIDA PANHANDLE

-The Big Bend Scenic Byway links a big national wildlife refuge, three state parks, three historic lighthouses, one of the best beach islands in Florida and picturesque fishing towns.
+The Big Bend Scenic Byway links a large national wildlife refuge, three state parks, three historic lighthouses, one of the best beach islands in Florida and picturesque fishing towns.

-It winds through an area that sees fewer tourists, and offers rustic Old Florida delights at every turn–from black bears to white squirrels.
+It winds through an area that sees fewer tourists, and offers rustic Old Florida delights at every turn — from black bears to white squirrels.
 This area is also a major crossroads for migrating Monarch butterflies in October.

 Scenic 30A in the Panhandle